MadhuriPortfolio/MadhuriPortfolio/README.md

 * 🌍  I'm based in London
 * 🧠  I'm learning Python
+* 👀  I' am looking to secure a role as a data analyst
 * 🤝  I'm open to collaborating on I’m open to collaborating on projects where I can apply and further develop my skills in data analysis, Power BI, SQL and Microsoft Azure

 ### Technical Skills